CoffeeRoost/CSC_190_Product/README.md

 Figure: Initial Webpage

-Dependencies:
+## Dependencies:

-Frameworks: As previously mentioned, this program uses Bootstrap v5 as it’s frontend framework for display purposes.
+* Frameworks: As previously mentioned, this program uses Bootstrap v5 as it’s frontend framework for display purposes.

-Languages: The primary language of this application is PHP.
+* Languages: The primary language of this application is PHP.

-MySQL Version: 15.1 Distrib 10.4.25-MariaDB, for Win64 (AMD64)
+* MySQL Version: 15.1 Distrib 10.4.25-MariaDB, for Win64 (AMD64)

-Email functionality: For authentication purposes for login requirements and client account creation, this program requires email functionality.
+* Email functionality: For authentication purposes for login requirements and client account creation, this program requires email functionality.
 Currently in the newAccount.inc file (located in the includes file), the php mail function is utilized.
 This requires the php.ini and sendmail configuration file to be edited with smtp information.
 These files are easily accessible in the Xampp file settings but are probably inconsistent with other applications.
 Editing this file in congruence for your hosting server’s smtp settings is required for functionality.

-Deployment:
+## Deployment

 As seen in story CN-118 File Organization, the github was reorganized to format the pages in an accessible way from the Xampp application.
 Header, form, href lines were rewritten accordingly.
 As such, if these folders are inserted into a given hosting site in any other format/organization, these line of code will break to 404 pages.
 It is required that the file organization remains as it is presented in the github.